One of Herefordshire’s huge creative talents, Simon Meiklejohn is an artist to watch.

 Art performs many subtle and dramatic roles in our society.
 It is a varying and multifaceted thing, and its forms overlap, compliment and sometimes oppose each other.
-I too am not one fixed and constant thing, I have different heads, moods and motivations that influence my work.
+It is so varying because we who produce it are so.
+I am not one fixed and constant thing, I have different heads, moods and motivations that influence my work.
 Of these many forms I see areas that I move between.

 This is clearly reflected in Simon’s work.
 Whilst his wind sculptures inspire a tranquility that mesmerizes, other fine art pieces gently demand contemplation.
 There are glimpses of beauty, touches of the genius mad inventor, and hints of playfulness which all combine to compel you to take a closer look.

 We highly recommend you take a look at the below video links for a more in depth view of Simon’s work…

 Simon’s specialist knowledge has gained him prestigious contracts with national galleries and museums.

 Canwood Gallery (CG) is delighted to be launching for H.Art on Saturday 10th September 2016 with an exceptional mixture of internationally-renowned and local artists.
 Visitors will enjoy the opportunity to see the inspiring work of Carl Andre, and Angela Conner, and also exclusive photographs by the late, great Peter Sellers.
 Herefordshire’s most exciting talent will be on show including Walenty Pytel, Ed Elliot, Angela Holden, Rob Parkin, Walter Van Straaten, Simon Meiklejohn, Mark Houghton, Caro Burberry, Ben Esthop, Simon Probyn and Will Carr.
 Together with sublime sculpture by Heather Jansch, Dominic Welsh, Jonathan Loxley and paintings by Deborah Roberts.